The energy distance for ensemble and scenario reduction: Introduction and Motivation

-The vast majority of articles favor the Wasserstein type distances resp. metrics (also Fortet-Mourier distance Kantorovich/Kantorovich-Rubinstein distance, earth mover distance, optimal transport distance) for scenario reduction, see \cite{henrion2009scenario,rujeerapaiboon2017scenario,arpon2018scenario,glanzer2020multiscale}.
+Obviously, the crucial question is: What means \emph{optimal} in our context?
+In the ensemble and scenario reduction literature, different criteria for optimality are suggested.
+An important selection criterion is the choice of a distance (or metric) which characterizes to a certain extent how close the $m$ selected trajectories are to the considered large set of $n$ trajectories in the scenario set.
+The vast majority of articles favor the Wasserstein type distances resp. metrics (also Fortet-Mourier distance Kantorovich/Kantorovich-Rubinstein distance, earth mover distance, optimal transport distance) for scenario reduction, see \cite{rujeerapaiboon2018scenario,glanzer2020multiscale}.
 This also holds for all applications mentioned in the first paragraph.
-The reason is mainly the fast scenario reduction method proposed by \cite{dupavcova2003scenario}, along with the implementation in the General Algebraic Modeling System (GAMS) by the function \texttt{Scenred}.
+There are two main reasons: On the one hand, there are useful stability results in stochastic programming for the Wasserstein metric available.
+They guarantee under mild assumptions on the stochastic programme that a scenario reduction that approximates the full scenario set well leads to close to optimal solutions of the stochastic optimization problem, see e.g. \cite{romisch2003stability, rujeerapaiboon2018scenario} for more details.
+On the other hand there is the fast scenario reduction method proposed by \cite{dupavcova2003scenario}, along with the implementation in the General Algebraic Modeling System (GAMS) by the software \texttt{Scenred}.
 It is based on the Wasserstein distance and the optimal redistribution rule (see e.g. \cite{growe2003scenario}).
-It represents the reduction problem as a (mass) transportation problem with exhibits an explicit solution for the scenario reduction problem.
-As the Wasserstein distance is a metric for probability measure that additionally characterises weak convergence of measures it seems to be a suitable candidate for mentioned reduction problems.
-For instance \cite{rujeerapaiboon2017scenario} even state: \emph{'The modern stability theory of stochastic programming indicates that the distance may serve as a natural candidate for this probability metric.'} in favor for the Wasserstein distance for scenario reduction problems.

-However, there are reduction techniques which are not based on distances for probability measures, e.g. reduction techniques based on Euclidean distances, sampling or clustering \cite{beraldi2014clustering, keko2015impact, davendra2018cuda, park2019comparing, zhou2019improved}.
-Still, from the theoretical point of view it makes sense to consider any ensemble or scenario reduction technique based on a probability metric as the scenario can be regarded as a (weighted) sample from a multivariate probability distribution.
+It represents the reduction problem as a (mass) transportation problem which has an explicit solution for the scenario reduction problem.
+As the Wasserstein distance is a metric for probability measure that characterizes weak convergence of measures, it seems to be a suitable candidate for reduction problems.
+For instance \cite{rujeerapaiboon2018scenario} states: \emph{'The modern stability theory of stochastic programming indicates that the distance may serve as a natural candidate for this probability metric.'} in favor for the Wasserstein distance for scenario reduction problems.
+However, there are reduction techniques based on other distances, such as the discrepancy distances \cite{henrion2009scenario} and methods which are not based on probability distances, e.g. reduction techniques based on Euclidean distances, sampling or clustering \cite{keko2015impact, park2019comparing, zhou2019improved}.